-Currently, the cost for eight to twelve hours of daily care is approximately $4,800 to $7,200 a month.
-If 24-hour a day care is eventually needed, that expense could increase to over $10,000 monthly.
-To qualify for Medicaid coverage, a single person must have total assets valued at no more than $15,150.
-There are no income limitations for Home Care Medicaid, but unless you have a Pooled Income Trust, you are required to contribute any income you receive over $862 per month toward the cost of your care.
+Currently, the cost for eight to twelve hours of daily care is approximately $8,400 to $12,600 a month.
+If 24-hour a day care is eventually needed, that expense could increase to well over $15,000 monthly.
+To qualify for Medicaid coverage, a single person must have total assets valued at no more than $16,800 (2022 figure).
+There are no income limitations for Home Care Medicaid, but unless you have a Pooled Income Trust, you are required to contribute any income you receive over $954 per month (again, the 2022 level) toward the cost of your care.

 For example, let’s say your home is worth $500,000.
 It was purchased 35 years ago for $35,000, and the mortgage has been paid off.
-If you were receiving 24-hour care valued at about $10,000 a month, the equity in the home will be quickly consumed in a little over four years.
+If you were receiving 24-hour care valued at $15,000 a month, the equity in the home will be completely consumed in less than four years.

 Often, the person who needs home care has too much in savings and other assets to meet Medicaid qualifications.
 If you have to pay for your own care, that means your life savings and net worth will ultimately be depleted by the cost, forcing you into poverty.
 Nothing will be left to pay for many basic necessities or any luxuries, and there won’t be anything to leave to your heirs.